• Skip to primary navigation

 Asus issues statement regarding Intel’s Sandy Bridge issue

-February 4, 2011 By Faust Principe
+By Faust Principe February 4, 2011

 Manila, Philippines — ASUS has recently released an official announcement regarding their proactive measures for their products affected by the SATA bug discovered in Intel’s Cougar Point chipsets.
 The products affected include all motherboards that are based on 6-series chipsets, ranging from desktop to laptop platforms.